-Publications you may need to refer to when completing the company tax return are listed below.
+Below are the publications you may need to refer to when completing the company tax return.
 Go to ato.gov.au and search by title or NAT number.

 Am I eligible for the small business entity concessions?

 A New Tax System (Australian Business Number) Act 1999